Being Frugal But With a Purpose

 Driving down Prices (Haggling)

 So there you go, my thoughts on frugal living with a purpose.
 What are your views?
-Drop us a line at firstname.lastname@example.org.
+Drop us a line at firstname.lastname@example.org. or in the comment section below.
 Cheerio